lamtranluu/IRON-HACK_Mid-Bootcamp-Project/Preparing Code/README.md

-## Stage 1:
+## 1.Data Cleaning Process:
 - Understand the data.
-Look at profiling report to understand the detail of each variables
+Look at pandas profiling report to understand the detail of each variables and the data set ( data types, nulls, max/min value, dirtribution..)
-- Agree on the implementation
+- Agree on the implementation below
-## Stage 2:
+### 1.1 Basic Cleaning:
--
+- Create a basic cleaning to have a cleaned data set for furthur taks in SQL & Tableau

-Univariable study.
-We'll just focus on the dependent variable ('SalePrice') and try to know a little bit more about it.
+- Bathrooms, Floors: Change to int types, implement ceiling function in Notebook
-Multivariate study.
-We'll try to understand how the dependent variable and independent variables relate.
+- Change header name to obtain understandable columns's name
-Basic cleaning.
-We'll clean the dataset and handle the missing data, outliers and categorical variables.
+- Convert sq feet to sq m2 (It is more comfortable for us to work with sq m2)
-Test assumptions.
-We'll check if our data meets the assumptions required by most multivariate techniques.
+- Standaridize date to date_time format